• Skip to primary navigation

 Yes, the batter is entirely oil-free.
 Use a non-stick skillet or griddle for cooking.
 If you don't mind a touch of oil, rub a heated cast-iron skillet with a couple of drops of oil before pouring the batter.

-I don't want to grind my own buckwheat flour.
+I don't want to grind my own flour.
 What should I use?

 No problem.
-You can use Anthony's organic gluten-free buckwheat flour interchangeably with homemade flour you make yourself.
+You can use Anthony's organic gluten-free buckwheat flour interchangeably with homemade flour you grind yourself from whole groats.

 📖 Recipe